nkabbara/nkabbara.github.io/docs/now.md

 <small>_Last updated on Dec 14, 2024 from Buenos Aires._</small>

 ## Analytically Reading & Camping
-I just paused a long chapter of working as a Software Engineer for I'm not sure how long.
+I just paused a long chapter of working as a Software Engineer for a while.
 I'm excited to go deep into a few books that I've already read a few times, but haven't completely internalized yet.
 List below will turn into links once my notes are up.
 * [Useful Not True](/books/useful-not-true)
 * Atomic Habits
 * How To Live